AshaBurle/Thence-Assignment/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+All the Source Code files are updated here.
+Authentication :
+for authentication use the below user data
+Username : ashaburle
+email: ashaburle06@gmail.com
-All the Source Code files are updated here. you can make clone of this repository on your local mechine and run to check.
+you can make clone of this repository on your local mechine and run to check.